Love them or hate them, spreadsheets are a part of your life—especially now that you’re managing a delivery business.

 There are a number of route planning apps on the market that could work for your business, but they vary greatly in functionality and in price.

-To help make things a little easier for you, we’ve actually gone ahead and reviewed eight software platforms for you, including a number of free multiple stop route planners.
+To help make things a little easier for you, we’ve actually gone ahead and reviewed some software platforms for you, including a number of free multiple stop route planners.
 The great thing about these route planning apps is that most of them accept spreadsheet uploads, which means you’re already all set up to try them out.

 No more sorting and batching by zip code!
 No more eyeballing the distances between stops and manually adding stops into your delivery route!